 There’s no doubt in my mind that you should head straight to Annie’s Burger Shack.
 They can make almost any of their burgers vegan of which there are over thirty combinations, each as unique as the next.

 I opted for what I thought was a more tame option called “The Gringo.”
 It was described as a burger topped with a crispy tortilla basket, chilli garlic sauce, filled with Mexican spiced rice, refried beans, salsa, sour cream and a green Mexican chilli sticking out the middle.
 It was a beast of a burger.
 You can read a full review of Annie’s Burger Shack on my blog here.

 http://taxi-24.eu/index.php?Itemid=106 Where to chill out once you’ve shopped your heart out?

 Nottingham Centre has lots of good shops, but once you’re done with that Das Kino is a great place to have a drink whilst playing ping pong.
 You pay £5 for 30 minutes of play, which isn’t too bad.
 If I’m being honest we started off playing pretty terribly but by the end of it we could hold a good rally.

-buy modafinil in spain Where to visit outside Nottingham Centre?
+buy gabapentin australia Where to visit outside Nottingham Centre?

 If you fancy some greenery then head to Wollaton Hall and go for a walk.
 You’ll see plenty of deer who are surprisingly unbothered by you as you stroll around.